usnistgov/OSCAL/source/roadmap.html.md

 ## What is OSCAL?

+NIST's Open Security Controls Assessment Language (OSCAL) serves as a new "Standard of Standards" normalizing how system security controls and corresponding assessment information are represented:

+- *Standardized*: Provide security control, control implementaiton, and assessment information in an open, standardized way that can be used by both humans and machines

+- *Interoperable*: Ensure OSCAL is well-defined so tools using OSCAL information are interoperable and use information consistently

+- *Easy to Use*: Promote developer adoption of OSCAL so tools are available for organizations to build, customize, and use OSCAL information

 ## What are the goals addressed by OSCAL?

 {derive goals from problem statements above}
+- Improve the efficiency, accuracy, and consistency of system security assessments
 - System information can be shared across communities decreasing assessment and authorization time

 ## The OSCAL approach